Malathi-gokila/Sokoban-solver/README.md

 ### 5. Win Condition:
 Once all boxes are placed on goal positions (GB), the player wins the level, and a message box is displayed.
 The game then closes, and the level selection window appears for the player to choose the next level.

-## Credits
-Developed by [Your Name or Team Name].

----
-This README provides a structured and easy-to-navigate guide for users to understand, set up, and play the Sokoban game. 🚀